ezhq/RDC/README.md

-# rdc
+# ezhq | RDC

-Read Data Center
+> Read Data Center
+> A personal read recording system
+> Designed by ezhq in Beijing